-At the Center for Women, we educate and advocate for all women in the Greater Charleston area so that they are empowered to achieve economic success and leadership in their professional and personal lives and communities.
+At the Center for Women, we educate and advocate for women in the greater Charleston area who seek to achieve economic success and leadrship in their careers and personal lives.
 Our program focus areas include: Personal Empowerment Youth Empowerment Professional Development Entrepreneurship Education and Awareness Annual Women’s Conference Tell us what’s important to you and we can help you find your path.
 Learn.
 Thrive.
 Succeed.

 Lisa Dabney, Executive Director firstname.lastname@example.org 843-972-3055

 Melanie Frank, Executive Assistant & Board Liasion email@example.com 843-972-3052

 Angela Heissenbuttle, Bookkeeper firstname.lastname@example.org 843-972-3080

 We are so honored to have community members and volunteers serving on our board of directors and working to help ensure better lives for the women in our community.